 Treatment with bamlanivimab and etesevimab has not been studied in patients hospitalized due to COVID-19.
-Monoclonal antibodies, such as bamlanivimab and etesevimab, may be associated with worse clinical outcomes when administered to hospitalized patients with COVID-19 requiring high flow oxygen or mechanical ventilation.
-See Limitations of Authorized Use.
+Monoclonal antibodies, such bamlanivimab and etesevimab, may be associated with worse clinical outcomes when administered to hospitalized patients with COVID-19 requiring high flow oxygen or mechanical ventilation.
+See Limitations of Authorized Use: Treatment for more.